Background

 Project Status

-The production is designed as a work that is purpose-built for touring to regional theatres, community halls and shearing sheds.
+The production is designed as a work that is purpose-built for touring to community halls, heritage homesteads and shearing sheds.
 This means very short seasons or one off performances, and a very quick bumpin/out, therefore no fancy sets, costumes, or complex lighting.
 Instead, we utilise minimalist suggestions of period, and very finely tuned performance work.

 A major technical component is a recorded cinematic quality soundscape and score accompanying the plays.
 We will tour our own sound equipment for playback of the soundtrack.

-In non-traditional venues, we work with the given space as if on location, using actual doors and windows and fittings as our set.
+We work with the given space as if on location, using actual doors and windows and fittings as our set.
 So the work is an immersive experience for our audiences, and retains a sense of freshness and fun for the actors.
-Our staging can easily adapt to differing conditions, bringing the work fully alive.
+Our staging can easily adapt to differing conditions, including working outdoors, bringing the work fully alive.
 This relies on very experienced actors with good improvisational skills to allow this level of freedom and play in the staging of the works.

-The soundscape has been created by Stephen Lindsay, of Old Binda Road Studios, Crookwell, in a collaboration with Dianna Nixon as co-creative and performer, creating sound design, composition, vocal sequences, and foley sound.
-You will hear wild sound captured from our region in the two plays set in rural locations.
+The soundscape was created by Stephen Lindsay, of Old Binda Road Studios, Crookwell, in a collaboration with Dianna Nixon as co-creative and performer, creating sound design, composition, vocal sequences, and foley sound.
+Along with the richly detailed supporting soundscape, you will hear wild sound captured from our region in the two plays set in rural locations.

 Next steps